Belgian Malinois

 The Belgian Malinois’ energy and enthusiasm can generally make it a good companion for children; but as with all dogs, it’s essential to teach children how to approach and touch the Malinois.
 To ensure that play remains gentle, supervision is always recommended when these dogs are interacting with younger kids.

-Belgian Malinois Feeding and Nutrition
+Belgian Malinois Feeding & Nutrition

 Feeding a Belgian Malinois requires a keen understanding of the breed’s high-energy lifestyle and ensuring this dog receives the nutrients necessary for optimal health.
 Just like humans, the dietary needs of the Malinois may evolve based on age, health, and activity level.